Close

 • Learning the proper techniques for tick removal ensures that you can handle common tick encounters safely at home, reducing potential health risks to your dogs.

 When it comes to tick prevention, staying consistent is key.
-Be aware of how long ticks can stay on a dog, why prompt removal matters, and start treatment before it’s a problem.
+Be aware of how long ticks can stay on a dog, why prompt removal matters, and start treatment before it becomes a problem.
 Keeping up with protection year-round is the best way to keep your pup safe.
 Here are some of the most reliable ways to prevent ticks:

 • Chewable Medications: Chewable tick prevention is an excellent alternative if your dog dislikes topical treatments.
 These tasty options work from the inside out, offering consistent protection without any mess.